Why Division II and III Athletes Deserve NIL Opportunities Too

 Division III Athletes Finding NIL Success

 Division III athletes are also making the most of NIL.
 Wisconsin-Whitewater’s basketball star, Jake Lee, teamed up with a local apparel brand.
-His deal shows his hard work and the support from his university.
+His deal reflects his hard work and the encouragement he’s received from his university.

 Also, Trinity University’s volleyball team has players with NIL deals.
 These deals help them grow their brand and give back to their community.